SamuelQuinones/nextjs-typescript-boilerplate/README.md

 Why did I include `rimraf`, `cross-env` and `serve` you may ask?

 1. `rimraf` was added to help with cleaning of build directories.
 When building / rebuilding NextJS doesn't do a great job of cleaning earlier builds (it leaves behind old build caches) so rimraf helps to clean those folders before a new build is created.
 Both for regular and static builds.
 2. `cross-env` was added to allow for the use of environment variables in npm scripts across multiple platforms.
-Currently it is only used to customize the statix export directory.
+Currently it is only used to customize the static export directory.
 3. `serve` was added for those who are opting for pure static exports of their NextJS project.
 Serve allows you to preview your static build.
 It is similar to "live preview" for a stock-html project.

 ## The NPM Scripts